 According to the Houzz & Home Renovation Trends Study 2022, renovators are spending an average of $30,000 on a kitchen remodel.
 While this number is up significantly from previous by 48% in 2021.

 The good news is that you don’t need to spend that much to get a quality kitchen renovation.
 Keep in mind this figure takes into account everything from the smallest to the largest renovations and every grade of finish.
 So while this provides a good indication of how much a renovation could cost, it is very possible to do it cheaper.

 Here we look at what a budget kitchen renovation usually costs and where that money is best spent.

 Ultimately, your renovation budget will be determined by two things – the size of the space and the quality of the finishes.
 As such, it’s impossible to give a set cost for a budget kitchen renovation.

-That being said, in our experience, a budget of $10,000 should be enough for smaller kitchen remodels.
-In fact, a partial update could cost as little as $5,000, depending on what needs to be done.
-And, obviously, the more work you do yourself, the more you can keep the cost down.
+That being said, in our experience, a budget of $12,000 should be enough for smaller kitchen remodels.
+Obviously, the more work you do yourself, the more you can keep the cost down.
 Partial remodels are not always the most efficient.
 While they might improve aesthetics they won’t help with functionality or flow.

 It’s also worth noting that when you’re planning a kitchen remodel, it’s usually better to think in terms of value than cost.
 While there are plenty of cheap kitchen products, these are often poorly constructed or made from lower-quality materials.
 As such, they generally won’t stand up to regular everyday use and could cost you more in the long run.